Child and Adolescent Clinic

 - help you to better enjoy your lifestyle.

-The Depression and Bipolar Clinic provides a consultancy service to your GP, psychologist or psychiatrist to help manage your mental illness.
+The clinic provides a consultancy service to your GP, psychologist or psychiatrist to help manage your mental illness.

 Making an appointment